NLeSC/eSalsa-MPI/README.md

 -----------------

-eSalsa-MPI consists of three components, an MPI wrapper, gateways and a server.
+eSalsa-MPI consists of three components, an MPI wrapper, gateways and a server, as shown in the image below:

 ![example](doc/images/eSalsaMPI-setup.png "Example eSalsa-MPI setup")

-The MPI wrapper implements (part of) the regular MPI interface.
+The eMPI wrapper implements (part of) the regular MPI interface.
 This allows applications to be compiled against, and linked with, eSalsa-MPI instead of a "normal" MPI implementation.
 This way, all MPI calls performed by the application are intercepted by eSalsa-MPI.

 However, eSalsa-MPI is -not- a complete MPI implementation.
 Instead, most MPI calls are simple forwarded to a local MPI implementation by using the MPI profiling interface.
 Only MPI calls that require wide area communication are handled differently.

 The server acts as a central contact point that allows the distict eSalsa-MPI jobs running on different supercomputers to locate each other.
 In addition, the server provides support for operations on communicators and groups.
 For example, it is up to the server to create an MPI_COMM_WORLD communicator that contains all tasks on all particiating machines.